How to Relieve Stress and Anxiety and Get Natural Sleep With Herbs: Health Benefits of Lemon Balm and Valerian. 1 of 2

 Red Valerian Not to be Confused with Valeriana Officinalis

 Herbs To Reduce Stress and Anxiety

-  Let's face it, modern life can be as stressful as hell.
+Let's face it; modern life can be as stressful as hell.
 Increasingly, more people are searching for natural ways to relieve stress and anxiety to enjoy a long and healthy life.
 Maintaining balance in our life is not something we can easily achieve.
 For healthy mind and body, we need sleep.

 Throughout the ages, different cultures have used Herbal medicine.
 Plants have been sustaining life for as long as humans have walked the earth.
 Witches, wise women, midwives, nuns and monks have all used medicinal herbs like lemon balm and Valerian to induce sleep and calm the nerves for centuries.
 But in this time of high technology and quick fixes, have we forgotten the source of most of our conventional medicines?

 According to the CDC, insufficient sleep is a public health epidemic.
 30% of the population suffers from insomnia; we now get 20% less sleep than people did 100 years ago.
 More than 50% of Americans lose sleep due to stress and anxiety.
-Between 40 and 60% of people over the age of 60 suffer from insomnia.
+Between 40 and 60% of individuals over the age of 60 suffer from insomnia.